-The Canon EOS 2000D (called Canon T7 in some regions) and the Nikon D5600 are two digital cameras that were announced, respectively, in February 2018 and November 2016.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Nikon D5600 are two digital cameras that were officially introduced, respectively, in February 2018 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 2000D vs Nikon D5600

 The side-by-side display below illustrates the physical size and weight of the Canon 2000D and the Nikon D5600.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.